SimoneAncona/xparse/README.md

       ┃                ┃
       ┗━━━━━━━━━━━━━━━━┻━━ These spaces are constant terminals.

-"[b]hello world<letter{4}> <number{6}>"
+"[s]hello world<letter{4}> <number{6}>"
          ┃                ┃
          ┃                ┗ This space will be ignored.
-         ┗ This is space is a constant terminal.
+         ┗ This is space is a part of the constant terminal.

-"[b]hello <identifier> world"
+"[s]hello <identifier> world"
          ┃            ┃
          ┃            ┃
          ┗━━━━━━━━━━━━┻━━ These spaces will be ignored
-         You must add <space> even if the b flag is set This is because 'hello' and 'world' can be seen as identifiers and 'b' does not guarantee that there are no spaces.
+         You must add <space> this is because 'hello' and 'world' can be seen as identifiers and 's' does not guarantee that there are no spaces.

-"[B]hello <identifier> world"
+"[sb]hello <identifier> world"
           ┃            ┃
           ┃            ┃
           ┗━━━━━━━━━━━━┻━━ These spaces will be ignored
-         However the 'B' flag ensures that there is at least one space between constant terminals and references.
+          However the 'b' flag ensures that there is at least one space between constant terminals and references.
 ```